doersino/sundryautomata/README.md

 # sundryautomata

-*A simple-ish Twitter bot that posts pretty pictures of cellular automata.*
+*A simple-ish Mastodon/Twitter bot that posts pretty pictures of cellular automata.*

-The 1D cellular automaton generation is based on a [previous project of mine](https://github.com/doersino/cellular-automata-posters/), while the tweeting and logging part is adapted from [another project of mine](https://github.com/doersino/aerialbot/).
+The 1D cellular automaton generation is based on a [previous project of mine](https://github.com/doersino/cellular-automata-posters/), while the tooting/tweeting and logging part is adapted from [another project of mine](https://github.com/doersino/aerialbot/).
 Everything is a remix.

-#### Check it out at [@sundryautomata](https://twitter.com/sundryautomata)!
+#### Check it out at [@sundryautomata@botsin.space](https://botsin.space/@sundryautomata)!

 ![](screenshot.png)